CanadaHonk/BrainJITsm/README.md

 # BrainJITsm
-Brainfuck JIT WASM compiler in JS for browsers
+Brainf JIT WASM compiler in JS for browsers